 This watch is also solar powered, which means that it has a battery reserve of at least 6 months once fully-charged.
 Since it’s also a chronograph, the main dial also comes with 3 smaller dials for second, minute, and hour timing.
 This sport functionality also comes with a 100m water resistant rating, which means it’s rugged enough for swimming as well as most water sports – except deep diving.

 The Prospex line of Seiko watches builds upon the hardiness of the extremely tough Seiko diver watch.
 The Land series incorporates a compass into the design, making it an essential equipment to have with you if you’re fond of exploring and outdoor sports.
-This particular model, the SRPD31K1, comes with a 20-bar water resistant rating, which means it’s capable of reaching dive depths up to 200 meters without damage.
+This particular model, the SRPD31K1, comes with a 20-bar water-resistant rating, which means this compass watch is capable of reaching dive depths up to 200 meters without damage.

 It features an automatic Japanese movement and comes with a black dial with luminous indexes for added visibility in the dark.
 This also comes with a rotating compass bezel that you can adjust manually to find your bearing.

 The Excelsior comes with a black dial with silver dagger-like hour indexes as well as silver hands in the same design aesthetic.
-It is also a chronograph with 3 sub dials.
+It is also a chronograph watch with 3 sub-dials.
 One is for an alarm, the second is for second timing, and the third is for a 60-minute time recording.
-It utilizes a solar powered automatic Japanese movement that makes use of a 6-month power reserve.
-It’s rated to be 10-bar water resistant, which makes it suitable for swimming but not for diving.
+It utilizes a solar-powered automatic Japanese movement that makes use of a 6-month power reserve.
+It’s rated to be 10-bar water-resistant, which makes it suitable for swimming but not for diving.

 The Astron series of watches features GPS-assisted time adjustment.
 A Seiko Astron watch comes equipped with a cleverly disguised GPS antenna that gathers signal information from at least 4 GPS satellites.
 This means that with only a single push of a button, the watch will adjust itself according to the local time where you are.